 - Is there clear and adequate disclosure?
 Is there a possibility for bias or conflict of interest?
 Is a company telling you that only their product or service is valuable?
 Are all sides of the issue presented?
 Are commercial links or sponsors clearly stated and separate from the health information?
 If the site asks for information about you, do they tell you exactly why they want it?
 Do they state their privacy guidelines?

 - What kind of proof is given for endorsing a specific treatment or service?
 The results of scientific studies are different from first-hand experiences.

 - Are there clear caution statements?
 Does the site offer a clear statement that health information should not be taken as health advice or as a substitute for visiting a health care professional?

 - Check the funding source.
 Sometimes a site will be funded by outside sources like advertisers or foundations.
-The funding source should be clearly identified.
-Advertising should be presented so that you can clearly see the difference between ads and content.
+The funding source should be clearly named.
+Advertising should be presented so that you can clearly tell the difference between ads and content.

-- Discuss your findings with your healthcare provider.
-The information you find may or may not apply to your child and his or her individual condition.
-Your child’s doctor or nurse can help you to interpret and understand how the information relates to you and your child.
+- Discuss your findings with your health care provider.
+The information you find may or may not apply to your child and their individual condition.
+Your child’s doctor or nurse can help you interpret and understand how the information relates to you and your child.

 - Have fun exploring!
 An important job of every parent is caring and advocating for your children.
 The internet is full of reliable and trust-worthy sources that can improve your understanding of health conditions and help your family make medical decisions.
 Deciding between good information and not-so-good information is part of that process.